Top 15 Best Quarterbacks of All Time

 1. Tom Brady

-If you are a fan of football over the past 20 years, then there is one name you would have heard countless times; Tom Brady.
+If you’ve been watching football over the past 20 years, then there is one name you would have heard countless times; Tom Brady.
 He began his career with the New England Patriots in 2000 and joined the Tampa Bay Buccaneers in 2020.
 Brady has an unrivaled NFL career, holding an incredible number of records that will take some time to beat.

-For starters, Brady is a seven-time Super Bowl champion and five-time Super Bowl MVP.
+Brady is a seven-time Super Bowl champion and five-time Super Bowl MVP.
 He has made it to the Super Bowl ten times, another record that will surely stand the test of time.
-He has appeared at 14 Pro Bowl games, named the NFL Most Valuable Player three times, and made the number one spot for the NFL Top 100 Players three times.
-Brady has the NFL records for the most career wins, most career touchdown passes, most passing yards, passing attempts, and joint longest touchdown pass at 99 yards, making him the best quarterback on our list by some margin.
+He appeared at 14 Pro Bowl games and they named him the NFL Most Valuable Player thrice.
+Brady has the NFL records for the most career wins, most career touchdown passes, most passing yards, and passing attempts.
+He is another quarterback tied for the longest touchdown pass at 99 yards.
+Brady is the best quarterback on our list by some margin.

 View post on Twitter